-These issues are difficult to address, as 43.4% of Mayan (indigenous) population is monolingual, speaking 1 of 21 languages other than Spanish[10].
+These issues are difficult to address, as 43.4% of Mayan (indigenous) population is monolingual, speaking 1 of 21 languages other than Spanish [10].
 This is especially problematic in a country that does not have the infrastructure required to help these women access pregnancy education in the language that they speak.

 Despite the difficulties such an initiative would represent, educating women about pregnancy and childbirth, especially in the highest risk groups, will greatly improve health outcomes for women in Guatemala.
+What Guatemala would suggest would suggest is the introduction of local maternity clinics where there are doctors that speak the local language.
+Having doctors that can actually communicate with patients and are accessible in rural environments would help to provide safe medical care to the population who are most at risk, the rural and indigenous population.

+A large issue globally is mental health, in Guatemala there is a huge deficit in the mental health of men.
 The leading cause of death for men in Guatemala is homicide.
 Though some of this can almost certainly be attributed to the decades-long civil war, it may be beneficial to increase access to psychiatric and psychological treatment in some cases.
 In 2014 the number of psychiatrists working in the mental health sector per 100, 000 people was 0.29, a number that has fallen dramatically since 2011.
 Smoking and alcohol awareness education would also benefit men in both rural and urban areas.